Naveen-S/Vim/README.md

         which is similar to 9dw: delete word 9 times.

             dd       : delete an entire line.
-            d$  : delete till end of the line.
+            d$ or D  : delete till end of the line.

             dG  : delete till end of the file. dgg : delete from cursor position to start of the file.

+       NOTE: `.` is used to repeat the previous command.